 - objects uncollected by the Python garbage collector - objects left alive that shouldn't.
-For more info, see Debugging memory leaks with trackref
+For more info, see Debugging memory leaks with trackref class scrapy.extensions.closespider.CloseSpider

 To enable this extension, turn on the MEMDEBUG_ENABLED setting.
 The info will be stored in the stats.